-The Customer is the business who has signed up to receive the SupplyCompass Services (as defined below).
+The Customer is the business who has signed up to receive the SupplyCompass Services detailed on the Service Order Form.

 The parties have indicated their acceptance of the Agreement by accepting these terms and conditions.

 Please read these Terms and Conditions carefully.
 All contracts that the Provider may enter into from time to time for the provision of the Hosted Services and related services shall be governed by these Terms and Conditions, and the Provider will ask the Customer for the Customer’s express written acceptance of these Terms and Conditions before providing any such services to the Customer.

 Except to the extent expressly provided otherwise, in these Terms and Conditions:

 “Account” means an account enabling a person to access and use the Hosted Services, including both administrator accounts and user accounts;

 “Affiliate” means an entity that Controls, is Controlled by, or is under common Control with the relevant entity;